 I don't have an MP - but you do.

-Please arrange a meeting with them and help us talk to every MP by Christmas.
+Please arrange a meeting with them and help us talk to every MP in England this spring.

 The campaign for a wilder future starts here....

 Critically, we need the Environment Act to give us a Nature Recovery Network.

 Wildlife cannot survive for long in isolated pockets, and our wildlife sites are currently too small and disconnected from one another to prevent a disastrous decline in wildlife.

 A Nature Recovery Network secured in law would map important places for wildlife, allowing us to create more space for nature and re-connect broken and isolated habitats together, providing vital links or 'wildlife corridors' for species such as hedgehogs and otters to survive and thrive.

 If the UK committed to mapping nature's recovery, alongside setting ambitious legal targets to increase the abundance of our wildlife, it would have a world-leading Environment Act, which would help us all to be more connected to nature, healthier and happier.